Home

 Our group forms part of the Department of Materials Science and Engineering and the Materials Research Laboratory at UIUC.
 We are grateful for this institutional and administrative support as well as for funding support from the DOE, NSF, US Army/CERL, bp-ICAM, and IIE-GIRE.
 Learn more about research here.
 See the team here.

-We are committed to the pursuit of equity and justice in the university STEM context and to learning about and implementing best practices for the success of diverse teams in research, mentoring, teaching, and outreach.
+We are committed to supporting a nurturing, vibrant community that promotes opportunities for broad demographic cohorts in STEM and to learning about and implementing best practices for the success of heterogeneous teams in research, mentoring, teaching, and outreach.
 The campus IDEA institute and anti-racism task force have provided lists of resources here and here.

 News